telerik/fiddler-jam-docs/portal/portal-logs.md

 Suppose the extension user has explicitly enabled the screenshot capturing.
 In that case, a Fiddler Jam log will also contain screenshot lines for each user interaction made from the extension user (while the recording is on).

-- Select a screenshot line in the Captured Logs list - the screenshot loads in a screenshot preview inspector.
+- Select a screenshot line in the Captured Logs list - the screenshot loads in a screenshot preview inspector alongside technical data about the action that triggered the screenshot.
 - Use the **Save** icon to download the screenshot locally as a PNG file.

 >tip Fiddler Jam extension will take screenshots on user interactions like following a link, pressing a button, etc.